“The peace in peaceful parenting comes from you and your ability to regulate your own emotions,” says Dr. Laura Markham.

 Some days will still be a struggle.

 Finally, remember that parenting is hard.
-And if you’re just transitioning from a different type of parenting, then the first few days will be especially hard.
+And if you’re just transitioning from a different type of parenting, then the first few days and weeks will be especially hard.

 But it does get easier, as you and your child begin to strengthen your connection with each other.